France–Georgia relations

 French-Georgian relations are foreign relations between France and Georgia.
-Diplomatic relations between both countries were established on August 21, 1992.
+Formal diplomatic relations between the two countries were first established in January 1921 but were soon interrupted by the Red Army invasion of Georgia.
+Relations were restored on August 21, 1992 following the collapse of the Soviet Union.
 Both nations are members of the Council of Europe.
+France is a member of the European Union, which Georgia applied for in 2022.